Marine Detachment, Air Warning Service, Philippines: Air Warning Service

 The "Warning Service" of the Philippine Department was established by September 1940.
 Functioning as an office of the Intelligence Section (G-2) of the department headquarters, the Warning Service operated an interim "Information and Operation Center" at Nielson Field that included an electrically lighted map to plot sightings that indicated origins of reports with twinkling lights.
 In lieu of working detection equipment and trained personnel, the Warning Service maintained a primitive system of 509 observation posts manned by 860 civilian watchers, unschooled in aircraft identification, who would report airplane movements by five radio, two telegraph, and ten telephone networks manned by members of all three U.S. military services, the Philippine Army and constabulary, the Philippine postal system, and civilian companies in the provinces.
 Interpreters were required for the many dialects used by the observers.
 Message processing encountered significant delays between the time of observation and time of report.

 In January 1941, the War Department approved a request for radars and air warning units from MajGen George Grunert, commander of the Philippine Department.
-On May 4, 1941, the Warning Service was shifted to the new Philippine Department Air Force {PDAF} and renamed as the "Air Warning Service".
-A newly trained 194-man Signal Corps air warning company arrived by transport on August 1 to operate two SCR-271C fixed-location long range radars planned for deployment on Luzon, each with an approximate range of 150 mi.
-On November 15 the AWS was integrated into the new 5th Interceptor Command, plans for the fixed-location radar sites were only five percent complete and no date to begin construction had been set.
+On 4 May 1941, the Warning Service was shifted to the new Philippine Department Air Force {PDAF} and renamed as the "Air Warning Service".
+A newly trained 194-man Signal Corps air warning company arrived by transport on 1 August to operate two SCR-271C fixed-location long range radars planned for deployment on Luzon, each with an approximate range of 150 mi.
+On 15 November the AWS was integrated into the new 5th Interceptor Command, plans for the fixed-location radar sites were only five percent complete and no date to begin construction had been set.

 The AWS received seven SCR-270 mobile units but only two were operating on 8 December: one in full operation at Iba, and the Marine Corps unit training at Nusugbu in Batangas Province.
 The two fixed-location SCR-271s were in storage.
 USAFFE also received 11 sets of SCR-268 antiaircraft radars and a searchlight-control radar that could also be used for gun laying of AA weapons.

-Formation & training
+Formation and training

-The Marine Corps radar detachment in the Philippines was formed in November 1941 at Cavite Naval Base as part of the communications section of the 1st Separate Marine Battalion.
+The Marine Corps radar detachment in the Philippines was formed in November 1941 at Cavite Naval Base as part of the communications section for Headquarters Company, 1st Separate Marine Battalion.
 The detachment originally had 29 men and was led by Chief Warrant Officer John Brainard with Master Technical Sergeant Clarence L. Bjork as the senior enlisted Marine.
-The Marine Corps also took possession of three radars that November - two SCR-268 Fire-control radars and one SCR-270B mobile long range radar.
+The Marine Corps also took possession of three radars that November – two SCR-268 Fire-control radars and one SCR-270B mobile long range radar.
 Because radar was still top secret at this time the Marines worked behind a guarded enclosure next to the supply department that no observers could see inside.